-Tuition fees vary from degree to degree and can be found in the Undergraduate and Postgraduate online prospectus for each degree (please note that students from EU member states pay the same fees as Home students).
+Tuition fees vary from degree to degree and can be found in the Undergraduate and Postgraduate online prospectus for each degree.
 More detailed information on tuition fees and payments can be found here.

 Fixed Fee Structure

 Our fixed fee structure means that new international undergraduate (excluding Medicine) and postgraduate research students commencing study from 2021/22 are charged the same tuition fee each year, for the duration of their programme of study.

 Many other universities increase their fees between 5% and 9% every year.
 The University of Aberdeen is committed to ensuring that international students can project their costs in advance of arriving in Aberdeen.
 Our fixed fee structure will allow you to plan ahead and save money.